EnergiaPowered/official-website/front/README.md

 # Energia Powered Official Webite

-This's the main source code of the front of `Energia Powered` website.
+This is the main source code of the front of `Energia Powered` website.

 ## The structure of the website